vjz3qz/wordle/docs/ARCHITECTURE.md

 ## High-Level Overview
-All classes are in the package edu.virginia.cs.hw2.
-Here are the structure of the starter code:
+All classes are in the package edu.virginia.cs.
 * **Main Class:**
-  * `CommandLineWordle` - when you start the assignment, this will be unrunnable.
-Once you complete the assignment, you should be able to run this file to play Wordle.
-Consider this your "System test" class.
+  * `CommandLineWordle` - used to run this file to play Wordle.
 * **Core Functionality Classes:**
   * `GameState` - maintains the state of a Wordle Game.
   * `WordleDictionary` - used for maintaining a set of words, such as words that are legal guesses in Wordle.
 Words are typically added via file.